gradle/native-platform/readme.md

 ## Building

-You will need a very recent snapshot of [Gradle](http://www.gradle.org/).
+You will need to use the Gradle wrapper.
+Just run `gradlew` in the root directory.

 ### Ubuntu

 The g++ compiler is required to build the native library.
 You will need the `g++` package for this.
-Generally this is already installed.
+Usually this is already installed.

 You need to install the `libncurses5-dev` package to pick up the ncurses header files.
 Also worth installing the `ncurses-doc` package too.

-#### 64bit machines with multi-arch support
+#### 64-bit machines with multi-arch support

-Where multi-arch support is available (newer Ubuntu releases), you can build the i386 and amd64 versions of the library.
+Where multi-arch support is available (e.g. recent Ubuntu releases), you can build the i386 and amd64 versions of the library on the same machine.

 You need to install the `gcc-multilib` and `g++-multilib` packages to pick up i386 support.